payshares-legacy/payshares-wallet/CONTRIBUTING.md

 * [Sign the Contributor License Agreement](https://docs.google.com/forms/d/1g7EF6PERciwn7zfmfke5Sir2n10yddGGSXyZsq98tVY/viewform?usp=send_form).
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [stellar-wallet repository](https://github.com/stellar/stellar-wallet) in the Stellar organization.
+* Submit a pull request to the [payshares-wallet repository](https://github.com/payshares/payshares-wallet) in the Payshares organization.
  * Include a descriptive [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
  * Changes contributed via pull request should focus on a single issue at a time.
  * Rebase your local changes against the master branch.
 Resolve any conflicts that arise.